stevengoffbeat/aws_product_search_solution/deployment/README.md

 you can install the required dependencies.

-5. Below command will validate the environment and generate CloudFormation.json
+### 5. Below command will validate the environment and generate CloudFormation.json

 ```
 cdk synth
 ```
 If everything is good, then
 ```
-cdk deploy --all
+cdk deploy --all --require-approval never
 ```

-6. The CDK deployment will provide CloudFormation stacks with relevant resouces like Lambda, API Gateway and SageMaker notebook etc.
+### 6. The CDK deployment will provide CloudFormation stacks with relevant resouces like Lambda, API Gateway and SageMaker notebook etc.

 ### Clean Up
 When you don't need the environment and want to clean it up, run: